hexalang/Hexa/docs/specification.md

 This example demonstrates a simple platform detection class and checks if the detected platform is supported.
 The language syntax is designed to be clear and concise, promoting readability and maintainability.

+# File Format

+Source code uses `.hexa` extension for modules.

+Files must be in UTF-8 or ASCII encoding, preferably with Unix-style line endings (LF).
+Only latin symbols are allowed for declaration names.
+Everything, not described in the grammar as a token, and not contained inside of a string literal, is ignored by the lexer if its a whitespace or cause parsing error.
+Whitespace in the grammar is ignored by default until explicitly captured within a pattern.

+UTF-8 BOM **\239\187\191** is ignored, same goes for the shebang **#!** line.

+CRLF aka `\r\n` line ending format is considered to be valid.

+Having a semicolon `;` is always syntax error.

 # Grammar

 Here is a simplified grammar overview in a normalized (Backus–Naur) form.
 Compiler follows this rules list exactly, where possible, but may unify or split some elements to ease parsing.
 Use it to make your own parsers, syntax highlighters, macro preprocessors or compilers.

+## Keywords

+They are always considered reserved within whole file scope, except string literals.

+Some keywords are reserved for future use.

 ## Grammar Legend